notaryproject/notaryproject.dev/content/en/docs/concepts/key-revocation.md

 ---
 title: "Key revocation"
-description: "An overview of how key revocation works in Notary v2"
+description: "An overview of how key revocation works in Notary"
 type: docs
 weight: 6
 ---

-One of the goals of Notary v2 is to build in solutions for key revocation that are easy to use and ensure that users will always use non-compromised keys.
+One of the goals of Notary is to build in solutions for key revocation that are easy to use and ensure that users will always use non-compromised keys.
 This document discusses some potential mechanisms for key revocation.

 In existing systems, there are three main approaches to key revocation: automatic revocation through key expiration, key revocation lists, and providing a list of trusted keys.